All Episodes

 It's insane.

-Right, as we continue our final moments with Dr. Josh Umber, one of the founders of Atlas MD, is his co-founder, Dr. uh Doug Nunamaker is with us.
+And as we continue, our final moments with Dr. Josh Umber, one of the founders of Atlas MD, his co-founder, Dr. Doug Nunamaker, is with us.

-Maybe we ought to make Doug a household name instead of you, uh, Dr. Umber.
+Maybe we ought to make Doug a household name instead of you, Dr. Umber.

-Um a lot of it was supposed to be the Thursday after the shooting, and then of course shooting through that off.
+A lot of it was supposed to be the Thursday after the shooting, and then, of course, shooting threw that off.

 The more they hear about it, the more they love it.

-That is that is the 10x improvement that we need in health care.
+That is the 10X improvement that we need in health care.

-Uh the too good to be true, um, so simple it's confusing idea.
+So each time we talk to them, they're almost blown away at the too good to be true, so simple it's confusing idea.

-You know, if most people like me, with all due respect, Dr. Rumber, I don't really want to waste my time going to the doctor.
+You know, most people like me, with all due respect, Dr. Umber, I don't really want to waste my time going to the doctor.

-And so the people that know that you're there and available 24-7, and it's part of their fifty dollar a month fee to them, and just knowing you're there.
+And so the people that know that you're there and available 24-7, and it's part of their $50 a month fee to them, and just knowing you're there.

 See you next week, Mrs. Smith.